Verizon has fastest 5G downloads, T-Mobile best 5G coverage in OpenSignal awards

 , which is now part of T-Mobile, had an average download speed of 49.5Mbps.

 On availability, T-Mobile users were connected to its 5G network 22.5% of the time, over twice the percentage of AT&T (10.3%) and nearly double Sprint (14.1%).
-Verizon, whose millimeter-wave network doesn't currently extend, had users connected to its 5G network just 0.4% of the time, according to OpenSignal.
+Verizon, whose millimeter-wave network doesn't currently extend beyond certain blocks in 35 cities, had users connected to its 5G network just 0.4% of the time, according to OpenSignal.